TickTeam/guide-tt/how_to_set_snooze_time.md

-###How to set snooze time?
+### How to set snooze time?

-When getting a pop-up reminder in TickTick web app, you can tap snooze to ring again at a short time later.
-Tap snooze to select an existing snooze time, or tap “Custom” to set it by yourself, or even choose another date.
+When you get a pop-up reminder with TickTick on the web , you can click snooze to have the reminder ring again at a short time later.
+Click snooze to select an existing snooze time, or click “Custom” to set it by yourself, or even choose another date.